Winter Driving Tips

 If you frequently drive on snowy roads, install winter tires for enhanced performance, safety and control.
-Purchase winter tires in the Tesla online store or at a Tesla Service Center.
+Purchase winter wheel and tire packages from the Tesla Shop or at a Tesla Service Center.
 Find additional installation information in the ‘Winter Tires’ section of your owner's manual.

 Windshield Washer Fluid

-Tire chains provide additional traction when driving in snowy or icy conditions.
+Snow chains provide additional traction when driving in snowy or icy conditions.
 Check your local regulations to see if tire chains are recommended or required during winter months.
-If permitted in your area, you can purchase tire chains in the Tesla online store or at a Tesla Service Center.
+If permitted in your area, you can purchase snow chains from the Tesla Shop or at a Tesla Service Center.
 For more information, see the ‘Using Tire Chains’ section of your owner’s manual.